liubrandon/liubrandon.github.io/_pages/about.md

 Some of my interests include points/miles travel, food/drink, personal finance, computing, and entrepreneurship — I write about these topics occasionally (mostly computing).

 Currently, I am a Research Assistant at the [Yale Efficient Computing Lab](http://yecl.org/) headed by Lin Zhong.
-Previously, I was the Restaurant Critic for the [Yale Daily News](https://yaledailynews.com/blog/author/brandonliu/) and covered New Haven food and drink with Kofi Ansong.
+Previously, I was Restaurant Critic for the [Yale Daily News](https://yaledailynews.com/blog/author/brandonliu/) and covered New Haven food and drink.

 You can find this blog's source code on my [GitHub](https://github.com/liubrandon/liubrandon.github.io), and my other social links are below.